dyazincahya/awesome-nativescript/README.md

 - [Auto Fit Text](https://github.com/NativeScript/plugins/blob/main/packages/auto-fit-text) - A plugin that extends the Nativescript Label with the functionality to adjust the font size according to the label's width.
 - [Datetime Picker](https://github.com/NativeScript/plugins/blob/main/packages/datetimepicker) - A plugin that provides the UI elements DatePickerField, TimePickerField and DateTimePickerFields for picking a date and a time.
+- [PullToRefresh](https://github.com/nativescript-community/ui-pulltorefresh) - A NativeScript plugin to provide the Pull to Refresh control on any view.

 ### UI Kit Plugins